ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 So, we should enumerate more to achieve that user.

 At that point, I enumerated some directories.
-But it didn't help.
-Until I found two different juicy directories.
+But it didn't help until I found two different juicy directories.

 The first one is **/var/www/html/**.
 It redirects to home page of **http://10.10.10.133**.
 If we create symbolic links more specific, we can read what are these **.php** files does on home page.

 The second one is **/var/www/html-admin**.

-I found these two directory with generating a symbolic link for **/var/www**.
+I found these two directories with generating a symbolic link for **/var/www**.

-Let's start with the second one it looks more interesting.
+Let's start with the second one, it looks more interesting.
 When we browse into that file, we can see that there is a **.php.swp** file is lying there.
 Probably, someone was editing the **login.php** file.
 Then, some unexpected situation happened and **login.php** file has saved as **login.php.swp** file.

 After downloading it, all we have to do is run necessary command for checking what is that file keeping.